-(b) In addition to acquiring the rights of a purchaser, a protected purchaser also acquires its interest in the security free of any adverse claim.
+(b) In addition to acquiring the rights of a purchaser, a protected purchaser also acquires its interest in the

 Rules for determining whether certain obligations and interests are securities or financial assets, see 80 CNCA § 8-103.

 Corporations and Business Organizations <KEY>1400 to 1457, 2469, 2470.